blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Using the Types in the Block Protocol

-Using the proposed type system for Block Protocol imposes changes on the Graph Service and how Block Schemas are defined.
+Using the proposed type system for Block Protocol imposes changes on the Graph Module and how Block Schemas are defined.

 While the examples so far have shown `properties` and `links` side by side in the Entity instances, the Block Protocol would treat these two concepts separately.

-Messages in the Graph Service are currently specified under [this schema](https://github.com/blockprotocol/blockprotocol/blob/main/libs/%40blockprotocol/graph/src/graph-service.json) with additional requirements specified [here](https://blockprotocol.org/docs/spec/graph-service).
+Messages in the Graph Module are currently specified under [this schema](https://github.com/blockprotocol/blockprotocol/blob/main/libs/%40blockprotocol/graph/src/graph-module.json) with additional requirements specified [here](https://blockprotocol.org/docs/spec/graph-module).

 ### Interfacing with properties on Entities

 A key change for allowing the proposed type system to work is moving away from arbitrary property keys and making use of canonical property URIs.
 As seen in the examples in earlier sections, properties that use simple keys will now have to point at _Property Type URIs_.

-**An example of an [`Entity`](https://blockprotocol.org/types/services/graph/entity) instance in the current system:**
+**An example of an [`Entity`](https://blockprotocol.org/types/modules/graph/entity) instance in the current system:**

 ```json
 {